1974 Liberty Bowl: Background

 Maryland won eight games for the second straight year, but this time they were champions of the Atlantic Coast Conference.
 Losses to #3 Alabama and Florida dropped them out of the rankings to start the season, but they won the next five games to rise back to #15 heading into a game with #10 Penn State.
 A 24–17 loss was their last loss of the regular season as they won the next three games to finish with a perfect conference record and a #10 ranking heading into their first ever Liberty Bowl and second straight bowl appearance.

-As for Tennessee, they won less games than the previous season for the second straight season while finishing tied for 7th in the Southeastern Conference.
+As for Tennessee, they won fewer games than the previous season for the second straight season while finishing tied for 7th in the Southeastern Conference.
 They were 0–1–1 against ranked opponents (tying #12 UCLA and losing to #4 Alabama), but they managed to be invited to their fifth bowl game of the decade, with their first Liberty Bowl appearance since 1971.